michaelyangbling/Hadoop-MapRed-Website-data-cleaning-and-page-rank-in-paralle_newl/README.md

 Web parsing and Data-cleaning, each of pageRank iterations and the final top-K algorithms all show about 2 times speedup.

 So even though the data is much bigger, you can simply use more machines(workers) to bring even more speedup for this data pipeline I built.

+final results using different number of machines are same, ensured by algorithm stability.
+And result makes sense, since Wikipedia is headquarted in US.
+Also, years including and before 2006 goes down with the order of year, that is because this is 2006 Wikipedia data.